 For students with special needs, medical and behavioral health services that are listed in a student’s IEP must be provided to help with learning preparedness.
 These services often include physical therapy, speech therapy, occupational therapy and mental health counseling.

-Once the SPA is approved, are all school districts immediately expected to take part?
+Now that the SPA is approved, are all school districts immediately expected to take part?

 No; there is no mandate for school districts to take part, but those that do can seek additional reimbursement, thereby recouping a greater portion of their spending.
 Some states that have updated their Medicaid state plan have created rollout plans to ensure implementation is manageable and effective.
-School districts can collaborate with each other to learn best implementation and billing practices and move forward when they are ready.
+School districts can collaborate with each other to learn the best implementation and billing practices and move forward when they are ready.

 HSC leads the Medicaid Expansion for School Health Learning Collaborative, which offers free training, technical assistance and peer learning opportunities to support school districts in expanding Medicaid billing for school health services.
 HSC also publishes resources to assist school districts with this process.